johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-04.md

 Structure {#structure}
 ---------

-The classification scheme is defined as a tree that follows the structure: component/direction/type/layer/sub-type/sub-sub-type/.../metric, where:
+The classification scheme is structured as a hierarchical tree that follows the structure: component/direction/type/layer/sub-type/sub-sub-type/.../metric.

-a.
-Component can be interface&#124;device&#124;control-plane&#124;flow
-b.
-Direction can be ingress&#124;egress
-c.
-Type can be traffic&#124;discards, where traffic accounts for packets successfully received or transmitted, and discards accounts for packet drops
-d.
-Layer can be l2&#124;l3
+The elements of the tree are defined as follows:

+- Component: Specifies where in the device the discard is accounted.
+It can be:
+  - interface: Discards associated with a specific network interface.
+  - control-plane: Discards related to the device's control plane.
+  - flow: Discards associated with a specific traffic flow.

+- Direction:
+  - ingress: Discards occurring on incoming packets or frames.
+  - egress: Discards occurring on outgoing packets or frames.

+- Type:
+  - traffic: Counters for successfully received or transmitted packets or frames.
+  - discards: Counters for packets or frames that were dropped.

+- Layer:
+  - l2: Layer 2 discards, such as frames with CRC errors.
+  - l3: Layer 3 discards, such as IP packets with invalid headers.

+- Sub-Type:
+  - For discards:
+    - errors: Discards due to errors in processing packets (e.g., checksum errors).
+    - policy: Discards due to policy enforcement (e.g., ACL drops).
+    - no-buffer: Discards due to lack of buffer space (e.g., congestion-related drops).

+Each sub-type may further contain specific reasons for discards, providing more detailed insight into the cause of packet loss.

 ~~~~~~~~~~
   structure packet-discard-reporting: